-Recent research suggests that around 30% of those who use Marijuana will have a degree of Marijuana use disorder.
-Importantly, people who start using the drug before the age of 18 are up to seven times more likely to develop a Marijuana use disorder than adults.
+Recent research suggests that around 30% of those who use marijuana will have a degree of marijuana use disorder.
+Importantly, people who start using the drug before the age of 18 are up to seven times more likely to develop a marijuana use disorder than adults.

-Signs of Marijuana Addiction
+Warning Signs of Marijuana Addiction

-The number of presenting symptoms will determine if the person is diagnosed with a mild, moderate, or severe cannabis use disorder
+The number of presenting symptoms will determine if the person is diagnosed with a mild, moderate, or severe cannabis use disorder.

-Interferes with Daily Functioning
+Interference with Daily Functioning

 If you or someone you know is experiencing cravings and loss of control when it comes to marijuana use, then it’s time to seek professional help.

-Continued use Despite Problems
+Continued Use Despite Problems

-If someone continues to use Marijuana despite their knowledge of the serious risks involved, then action may be required.
+If someone continues to use marijuana despite their knowledge of the serious risks involved, then action may be required.